Bird's Nest and Flowers

 Research by Catherine Sing

 In 1861 Ensor was living in Vine Street in the centre of Liverpool with three small children.
 Henry, who initially worked as a dentist, then described himself as a landscape painter.
 Mary, listed beneath him, has ‘do’ (ditto) listed for her occupation.
 The family moved to Cheshire in the early 1860s where their fourth child was born.
 Henry continued to work as a landscape painter but Mary appeared to specialise, describing herself as a fruit and flower painter in 1871 and simply a flower painter in 1881.
-The family seemed to operate as a small business with their two sons, William and Frederick, both living in the household and working as landscape and fruit painters respectively, although by 1881 Henry had reverted back to making his living as a dentist.
+The family seemed to operate as a small business with their two sons, William and Frederick, both living in the household, working as landscape and fruit painters respectively.
+However, by 1881 Henry had reverted back to making his living as a dentist despite being a prolific and widely acknowledged painter.

 Many family historians have tried to establish a link between Mary’s husband and modernist painter, James Ensor (1860-1949), who was born in Belgium to an English father and Belgian mother, but there appears to be no clear connection between the two men.